mct-dev/mct-blog/content/posts/Simple API endpoints with Serverless and Lambda.md

 The returned string of JSON doesn't look pretty, but it does show that the function is working properly.
 If you had trouble running this locally, you'll likely have to [configure your aws cli](<https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html>) so that the AWS SDK we're using can access your AWS resources.

-We can now run `sls deploy` within our `/serverless-functions/voting-service/` directory and it will deploy everything that we need into AWS, permissions and all!
+To deploy this to AWS, we run `sls deploy` within our `/serverless-functions/voting-service/` directory.
+This will deploy everything that we need into AWS, permissions and all!
 Then, if we want to remove all of these resources in AWS we can simply run `sls remove` in the same directory.
 Simple.

 The next step in our project will be another serverless function which checks our SQS queue for messages and handles these messages appropriately.
-We'll build this bit in [the next post of this series](#).
+We'll build this bit in [the next post of this series]({{< ref "Handling SQS Messages with Serverless.md" >}}).
 See you there!